-Based on these initial results from the CHIRON and THETIS clinical trials, we are planning to submit the necessary regulatory filings to use a modified manufacturing process incorporating additional cytokines that we believe will yield higher cNeT doses.
-We expect to begin enrollment of patients for the higher cNeT dose process in the second half of 2021 and commence dosing in the first half of 2022.
-We expect interim data from up to ten patients dosed at these higher dose levels in the second half of 2022.
-In addition, we have received regulatory approval to open a combination cohort in the THETIS trial evaluating the addition of nivolumab (a PD-1 inhibitor) following cNeT infusion, and expect to begin patient enrollment in the second half of 2021 with interim topline data from at least six patients expected in the second half of 2022.
+Based on these initial results from the CHIRON and THETIS clinical trials, we are planning to amend our trial protocols and submit the necessary regulatory filings to use a modified manufacturing process incorporating additional cytokines that we believe will yield higher cNeT doses.
+We expect to begin enrollment of patients for the higher cNeT doses in and commence dosing in .
+We expect interim topline data from up to ten patients dosed at these higher dose levels in .
+In addition, we have received regulatory approval to open a combination cohort in the THETIS trial evaluating the addition of nivolumab (a PD-1 inhibitor) following cNeT infusion, and expect to begin patient enrollment in with interim topline data from at least six patients expected in